-The authorized but unissued shares of the Common Stock and preferred stock are available for future issuance without stockholder approval, subject to any limitations imposed by the listing standards of Nasdaq.
+The authorized but unissued shares of the Common Stock and preferred stock are available for future issuance without stockholder approval.
 These additional shares may be used for a variety of corporate purposes, including corporate finance transactions, acquisitions and employee benefit plans.
 The existence of authorized but unissued and unreserved shares of the Common Stock and preferred stock could make more difficult or discourage an attempt to obtain control of us by means of a proxy contest, tender offer, merger or otherwise.